Comparison between Rigid and Overconvergent Cohomology with Coefficients: Crystals and de Rham--Witt connections

-\end{defi} This definition makes sense, as by construction, the differential of the de Rham--Witt complex takes overconvergent elements to overconvergent elements.
-As usual, we say that an overconvergent connection is integrable if
+This definition makes sense, as by construction, the differential of the de Rham--Witt complex takes overconvergent elements to overconvergent elements. \begin{defi} As usual, we say that an overconvergent connection is integrable if